 This past couple of years or so, I’ve almost exclusively used art apps to do my drawings and paintings, and can now do an excellent quality print of my work from my art apps.
 Now that I’m using more of my traditional art media, I often use the “Scanner Pro” app, (and sometimes the iPad camera) to scan in my works on paper or canvas, and make “reproductive” prints of them.

-A couple of years go, when still using an iPad mini, I had an exhibition of my iPad art prints.
+A few years go, when still using an iPad mini, I had an exhibition of my iPad art prints.
 I emailed the artworks from my iPad, to a local office supplier, where they were laser printed on a responsibly sourced, gloss archival paper.
 After placing them into frames they came up quite well – some laser printers have very good colour and tonal qualities.

 I use my finger to draw and paint on my iPad, so I can’t offer any information on the pro’s and con’s of using a stylus.
 Many people, it seems, prefer to do their art on a tablet screen with a stylus, and find it difficult to use their finger.
 It’s worth experimenting to see what suits you.

 An Overview of Some of the Apps I use

 ”Pages” app.
 I use this a lot – to do typing and arrange my images to have borders for printing; although you can print your art straight from some art apps, I prefer to put borders on first.
 Sometimes I type my text for a post on there, and then copy and paste it onto the blog part of this site. *I also use “Book Creator” for arranging text and images – more about it further along.
 Sometimes I edit an artwork’s composition in the “Pages” app, slicing it up for bookmarks, and so on.
 I think it’s comparable to “Word Doc” on a computer, not sure, I don’t know much about computers, and rarely use one.
 My motto these days is: ‘if I can’t draw on the screen what good is that to me!’